15 September 2021

-The first step of switching over is finding an accountant that will help you with the running of your limited company as well as submitting accounts, reminding you of deadlines etc.
+The first step of switching over is finding an accountant that will help you run your limited company and submit accounts, remind you of deadlines, etc.

 Incorporating a limited company is relatively quick, can be done in 24 hours and is typically offered free by most accountants.

-The accountancy fee you will pay will depend on the services required, some of which dictated by your contract.
+The accountancy fee you will pay will depend on the services required, some of which are dictated by your contract.
 Make sure that you only pay for what you need, and look out for those hidden fees.
-Amongst other tips mentioned in this article, make sure that they actually take the weight of running a company off your shoulders.
+Among other tips mentioned in this article, make sure that they take the weight of running a company off your shoulders.

 If you don’t want to worry about any of the above, contact your business manager or MyAccountant directly on 0800 917 9100 or at email@example.com.

-Once you are all set up, you will find that operating via your limited company requires a little more work and attention, but with the right accountant at your side, there is nothing to worry about.
+Once you are all set up, you will find that operating via your limited company requires a little more work and attention, but there is nothing to worry about with the right accountant at your side.
 In time you will find that the benefits will far outweigh the little extra effort it requires compared to umbrella employment.

 We hope you’ll find this article helpful in answering some of your questions.
 If you’d like to get in touch with MyAccountant, please feel free to call them on 0800 917 9100 or send an e-mail to firstname.lastname@example.org.